-Client-only tags are rendered exclusively in the browser, reducing your server-side bundle size.
+Client-only tags render exclusively in the browser, reducing server-side bundle size.

 import { useHead } from '@unhead/react'